jdferreira/data-processing-book/en/modules/module4.md

 5. Make sure you keep a copy of the `paths_enzymes.csv` file to yourself, so that you can use it in the next modules.
 For example, send it to you by email or upload it to Dropbox.

-6. Submit your code and the answers to the quiz below to moodle.